Explore this course:

 - Major Hazards and Emergency Planning

 The module sets out to provide the methodology for the quantification of the effects of major chemical plant incidents and includes hands-on experience with consequence modelling software.
+This includes a first principles look at different events and models used to describe events.
+These range from models of the source of any loss of containment, dispersion of chemicals, fires and explosions.
+Furthermore, through the use of probits, the effects and consequences of any incidents can be estimated.
+The module also includes hands-on experience with consequence modelling software.
 This methodology is placed in the context of the legal requirements for the preparation of safety cases by plant operators.
 The preparation of Emergency Response Plans is also introduced.15 credits

 - Instrumented Systems and Functional Safety

 The use of computers in control process has resulted in some serious problems in the design and maintenance of safe process systems.
 An introduction is given to computer architecture.
 Requirements analysis and systems analysis with supporting tools are described followed by software concepts and tools.
 Training is given in software and system testing and validation, software maintenance and redesign and the development of fault tolerant systems.
 The standards required for safety critical instrument systems are examined.
 Other topics include design, operation and maintenance and safety critical systems.
 The above material is amplified by appropriate case studies.15 credits